 Table of Contents

-However, with about 6,000 islands and islets scattered across the Aegean and Ionian seas, of which 227 are inhabited, deciding which Greek island to visit is more difficult than one would expect.
+However, with about 6,000 islands and islets scattered across the Aegean and Ionian seas, of which 227 are inhabited, deciding the best Greek islands to visit is more difficult than one would expect.
 Not all people are looking for the same things when traveling to the Greek islands, and matters of preference are always subjective.

-Regardless, here I will put together a guide on how to decide which Greek islands to visit, so you have a point of reference when trying to book those dream Greek island vacations you so desperately need and want.
+Regardless, here I will put together a guide on how to decide on the best Greek islands to visit, so you have a point of reference when trying to book those dream Greek island vacations you so desperately need and want.

-One thing you should keep in mind before choosing any Greek island is that you should make a point to book your flights and ferry tickets as early as possible, because especially during the high-season months, availably can become an issue.
+One thing you should keep in mind before choosing the best Greek islands to visit is that you should make a point to book your flights and ferry tickets as early as possible because, especially during the high-season months, availability can become an issue.

 If time matters, choose the Saronic Islands